Transfer Learning for Contextual Multi-armed Bandits: Adaptivity

 for some constants $C_{1} > 0$ and $C_{2}>0$ independent of $n_Q$ and $n_P$. \end{theorem}

 All in all, Theorem \ref{thm:upper-bound-adaptive} demonstrates that Algorithm~\ref{alg:UCB-TL-adaptive} achieves the near-optimal minimax regret simultaneously for all $\beta\in[\underline{\beta},\overline{\beta}]$ and $\gamma \in [0, \overline{\gamma}]$ when $K,\kappa\asymp1$.
-In comparison with Theorem \ref{thm:upper-bound}, the regret upper bound (\ref{eq:upper-bound-adaptive}) contains an additional logarithmic factor, which can be viewed as the cost paid for adaptation.
-The condition $\kappa\asymp1$ basically assumes that the sample size corresponding to each arm in the source data is roughly of the same order, in which case one can achieve the most effective transfer learning.
+In comparison with Theorem \ref{thm:upper-bound}, the regret upper bound (\ref{eq:upper-bound-adaptive}) contains an additional logarithmic factor, which can be viewed as the cost paid for smoothness adaptation.
+The condition $\kappa\asymp1$ essentially assumes that the sample sizes corresponding to each arm in the source data are roughly of the same order, where one can achieve the most effective transfer learning.

 Moreover, Theorem \ref{thm:lower-bound-adaptive} below shows that the self-similarity assumption does not reduce the minimax complexity of the problem.
-The proof is deferred to the supplementary material~\citep{cai2022transfer-supp}.
+The proof is deferred to Appendix~\ref{sec:Proof-of-Lower-Bound} in the supplementary material \citep{cai2022transfer-supp}.